johannes-vdm/stack-app/README.md

 - [x] If your project is web-based, please ensure that it is responsive

 Please indicate roughly how much time you spent on this challenge in the following categories: (this doesn’t have to be accurate, rough estimations are fine)
-- Review
+- Review - 15 minutes
-- Design
+- Design - 1 Hour
-- Implementation
+- Implementation - 3 Hours
-- Testing
+- Testing - 20 minutes
-- Documentation
+- Documentation - 5 minutes

 Optional Bonus Points